Multi-Processor Platforms

 NVIDIA MQPU Platform

-The NVIDIA MQPU target (nvidia-mqpu) provides a simulated QPU for every available NVIDIA GPU on the underlying system.
-Each QPU is simulated via a cuStateVec simulator backend.
+In the multi-QPU mode (mqpu option), the NVIDIA target provides a simulated QPU for every available NVIDIA GPU on the underlying system.
+Each QPU is simulated via a cuStateVec simulator backend as defined by the NVIDIA target.
 For more information about using multiple GPUs to simulate each virtual QPU, or using a different backend for virtual QPUs, please see remote MQPU platform.
 This target enables asynchronous parallel execution of quantum kernel tasks.

 Here is a simple example demonstrating its usage.